Hives/makers-notes/week-4/weekend-challenge-review.md

 ## Reflections

 Hard to write tests before you've written the code sometimes.
 Solution = more planning!
-Probably useful for my reactoring issue too.
+Probably useful for my refactoring issue too.

-"BUild refactoring into your workflow"
+"Build refactoring into your workflow"